Insure.com ranks 2025’s best insurers. See the winners.

 How Highmark scores for deductibles

-Seventeen percent of respondents said they were satisfied with Highmark’s deductibles.
+Highmark earned a pretty good score in this category.
+More than 77% of respondents said they were satisfied with Highmark’s low deductibles.
 A deductible is the amount of money you have to pay out-of-pocket for health care services before your health insurance plan begins to pay.
-But this was another category in which none of the ranked companies did well.
-Aetna, Cigna and HCSC were in a three-way tie at the top of this category, with 31% of each company’s customers giving it a good grade here.
+Molina was the highest scorer in this category.

 Insurance company Percent of customers who highly rank the company for low deductibles